 The Psychological Health and Wellness Clinic (PHWC) was established in 2017 in partnership with SAJIDA Foundation.
 It has become a renowned name in the mental health arena with a wide offering of services.
 It has multiple benefits that are designed to cater to all demographics.
 Besides general mental health facilities, it also provides corporate wellness services such as:

 PHWC also provides training to professionals and non-professionals.
 Some of these training modules are:

 Besides these set training modules, PHWC also provides custom modules.

-Moner Daktar is a concern of Telepsychiatry Research and Innovation Network Ltd. and it offers services through its vast network of healthcare professionals.
-They have 3 main offerings:
+Moner Daktar is a concern of Telepsychiatry Research and Innovation Network Ltd. It offers services through its vast network of healthcare professionals.
+They have three main offerings:

 Psycure provides counseling on suicide prevention, depression, anxiety, and career solutions and has been growing fast in the past few years.
 Having connected with around 25000 people, psycure is trying to fight the stigma against mental health through different awareness campaigns as well.